CoverShield U140 Heavy Duty Stain and Oil Resistant Concrete Sealer – Semi Gloss

 It’s best applied with a microfiber flat-mop.
 And you’ll typically get around 800 square feet of coverage per gallon.
-(Very good coverage.)
+(You get very good coverage.)

 Each coat takes about 3 hours to dry.
 It depends on the temperature of the slab, but if you’re in the mid 70 degree range, it’s typically about 3 hours.

 The product’s ready to use, so you don’t have to dilute it.
 You just mix the 2 parts together and spread it out on the surface.
 Wait 3 hours for the first coat to dry properly, then apply the second coat.

 If you need more time between coats, no problem.
 You can apply the second coat the next day… actually up to 48 hours after the first application.

 The U140 has what we call “a long re-coat window.”
 As long as the surface is clean, you can come back and re-apply it.
 It bonds very well to itself.

 If the temperature is low… everything takes longer.
 Once you’re below 70 degrees (Fahrenheit), the dry time can double.
 In extreme cases, you could need 6 to 12 hours before the first coat dries.